LukeShortCloud/rootpages/src/ansible.rst

 generically be handled by the "package" module or the specific module for the operating system's package manager.

+In Ansible >= 2.7, package modules can accept a list for the "name" argument.
+This avoids the need to use a loop.
+[73]

 Syntax:

 .. code-block:: yaml